eeholmes/jupyterhub/README.md

 ## Setting up my JupyterHub

 Installing TLJH was easy on a t2.micro (but didn't work on non-free instances) and worked seamlessly.
-Setting up my hub….
-Not so much.
+Customizing my hub to match the NASA hackathon environment was unsuccessful until I learned that a) 8 Gig storage was too small, b) 1 Gig RAM (t2.micro) was too small and c) I had to install TLJH on t2.micro and then upgrade to t2.small before doing anything else.

 [Read my notes on how I successfully set up the hub on the wiki](https://github.com/eeholmes/jupyterhub/wiki)